ezbz12345/pitt-apalachian-study/fresh_jekyll/ccs.md

 ## What are we studying?

-We are studying the relationship between childhood cancers and personal, occupational, and environmental risk factors.
-Childhood cancer is the third leading cause of death in US children, yet there are very few known risk factors.
-This study will consider some of the risk factors that may play a role.
-These include, but are not limited to, lifestyle behaviors, residential history, family medical history, occupational exposures, and exposure to unconventional natural gas development activities and other industrial pollutants.
+We are studying how exposures to chemicals are potentially linked to childhood cancers.
+Childhood cancer is the third-leading cause of death in US children, yet there are very few known risk factors.
+This study will consider some of the risks that may play a role.
+These risks include lifestyle behaviors, residential history (where people lived over time), family medical history, potential workplace exposures, and exposures to unconventional natural gas development activities and other industrial pollutants located in Southwestern Pennsylvania.

 <figure>
   <img src="/assets/images/kid_faucet_cropped.png">